-Note This requirement is covered by default within the same Virtual Network.
-Please refer to this link for more information on default rules.
+This requirement is covered by default within the same Virtual Network.
+Please refer to this link for more information as a later to the same Virtual Network. this link for more information on default rules.

 Step 3 - Add the IP Address to be used for the VIP to the Primary & Secondary using the Azure Portal